 Do you work for a nonprofit organization?
 Let Compassionate Tampa Bay provide training to help lead your venture and your colleagues out of scarcity and into abundant financial and other resourceful relationships.
 Develop greater confidence in asking for exactly what is needed and training to sustain advancement programs of any scale.
 Take your organization to the next levels of mission, program and financial evolution supported by consultants with more than 20 years of senior nonprofit leadership experience.

 Consulting services are available for large and small nonprofit organizations, providing expertise in board, leadership and resource development.

 Compassionate Tampa Bay provides professional self-compassion and compassion-focused professional training and one-to-one coaching for businesses, organizations and individuals in the Greater Tampa Bay region.
 Every human being can develop greater well-being, resilience, and connection with ourselves and with others, and Brett is a passionate advocate.
-He is a Certified Teacher of Compassion Cultivation Training of the Center for Compassion and Altruism Research & Education at Stanford University, and has completed teacher training in Mindful Self-Compassion with the Center for Mindful Self-Compassion.
+He is a Senior Instructor of Compassion Cultivation Training of the Center for Compassion and Altruism Research & Education at Stanford University, and has completed teacher training in Mindful Self-Compassion with the Center for Mindful Self-Compassion.
 Brett has taught meditation-based programs for over nineteen years.
 He has particular interest in working with professionals with challenges in their life/work and emotional balance; businesses and organizations seeking greater well-being for their employees; healthcare and wellness clinicians and caregivers at risk for burnout; education providers and administrators; and nonprofit organizations seeking to develop resourceful partnerships with others.
 Brett served for more than seven years on the senior staff of Omega Institute for Holistic Studies, the country’s most trusted source of wellness and personal growth, located in Rhinebeck, NY.
 He is a past member of the Board of Directors of the Yoga Service Council, working to make Mindfulness and yoga accessible to all nationwide, and the Tampa Bay International Gay and Lesbian Film Festival.
 He is an author, writer and member of The Writers Guild of America, East.
 For 25 years, he has served in senior development roles with leading nonprofit service organizations in New York and Florida.
 Brett relocated to Saint Petersburg in 2016.
 (Photo: David Noles Photography)